thiago-slb/face-pose-detection/README.md

 - `useFaceDetection` defaults to mock mode
 - app still runs full UX flow with synthetic guidance/capture

+## 10.1 Camera Lifecycle

+`Camera.isActive` is derived from `useIsFocused() && AppState === 'active'` inside `FaceScanCameraScreen`.
+The camera pauses automatically when the app is backgrounded or the screen loses navigation focus.

-## 10.1 Calibration/Debug Notes
+## 10.2 Calibration/Debug Notes

-- The scan camera screen includes a temporary debug panel showing pose/quality/alignment gates used by detection/capture.
+- The scan camera screen includes a debug overlay (visible in `__DEV__` builds only) showing pose/quality/alignment gates used by detection/capture.
 - If UI pose and capture pose disagree, verify that the native `targetPose` passed into `processFrame(...)` matches the current step.
 - If vertical pose feels inverted on a platform/device, check that native pitch sign convention remains `+up / -down` before tuning thresholds.